spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I update Spyder using conda?
    :name: update-conda

-   From the command line (Anaconda Prompt on Windows), run the following if you've installed Spyder as we recommend, in a separate environment or using the Miniforge (recommended) or Miniconda distributions:
+   From the command line (Anaconda Prompt on Windows), run the following if you've installed Spyder as we suggest, in a separate environment or using the Miniforge (recommended) or Miniconda distributions:

    .. code-block:: shell